 In order to support students' learning and success following a violation of policy, the University may contact the parent or legal guardian of a student who is tax dependent (as defined by the Family Educational Rights and Privacy Act) when a final outcome of responsible is reached in cases involving alcohol, drugs or violence, or when a sanction of Deferred Suspension, Suspension or Expulsion is apple.

 The University may require restitution for damage, destruction, or theft of University or other property.
 These charges may not be in excess of the damage or loss incurred and may be imposed together with other sanctions listed here.

 - Suspension and Ban from the University

 Suspension from the University requires a student to be withdrawn from all classes, suspended from University housing (if applicable), banned from all University facilities (and subject to arrest for trespassing and a charge of Failure to Comply), rendered ineligible to register for any University class, and prohibited from participating in University activities for the period of the suspension.
 A student who is suspended from the University is nonetheless responsible for all financial obligations to the University.

 The studentís transcript will indicate that the student was suspended by the University and will include the beginning and end dates of the suspension.
-If the student re-enrolls at the University following a period of suspension, this notation will be removed.
-If the student does not re-enroll following a period of suspension, this notation will become a permanent notation on the transcript.
+Following the conclusion of the suspension period, the transcript notation will be removed.
+Records regarding the suspension will be maintained per the Retention of Records policy.

 Students who further violate the Code of Conduct during the period of suspension or after returning to the University may be expelled.